2024-2025 Academic Catalog

 • submission of a discussion post, assignment, and/or exam in hybrid and online asynchronous courses.

-Students who are administratively withdrawn will be assigned a grade of AW for the course on their permanent academic record, will not receive a refund of any kind, and shall not be readmitted into that course for the remainder of the term.
-If a student receiving an AW reenrolls in the course all attempts will appear on the student’s permanent academic record and will be counted toward the maximum timeframe for financial aid purposes.
+Students who are administratively withdrawn will be assigned a grade of AW for the course on their permanent academic record, will not receive a refund of any kind, and will not be readmitted into that course for the remainder of the term.
+If a student receiving an AW reenrolls in the course, all attempts will appear on the student’s permanent academic record and will be counted toward the completion rate for financial aid purposes.
 A grade of AW will be considered as coursework attempted but not completed.
 In addition, repeated courses are counted in the “hours attempted” calculation for financial aid purposes.
 Students will be considered to have earned all of their federal financial aid after the completion of at least sixty-seven percent of the payment period and overall completion rate.
 Administrative withdrawals will be processed during the term before final grades are posted.
 Students who have had their degree/credential conferred are not eligible for an administrative withdrawal.

 Students that have faced the following circumstances within the term are not eligible for an administrative withdrawal which may include, but are not limited to:

-• Job/internship-related conflicts or challenges
+• Job/internship-related conflicts or challenges.

 • Travel issues/delays